-In the past, Costco was a fairly decent place to purchase diamonds and engagement rings.
-All their diamond engagement rings came with GIA certificates, ensuring the consumer of their authenticity and value.
+Costco is a good place to purchase diamonds and engagement rings.
+In the past, all their diamond engagement rings came with GIA certificates, ensuring the consumer of their authenticity and value.

-However, Costco has fallen from this, and now do not offer any certification with their jewelry, which is a flashing red light for all of those looking to make the investment.
+However, Costco has fallen from this, and now do not offer certification in the lower price range (3-5K range) with their jewelry, which is a flashing red light for all of those looking to make the investment.